Penalties for Driving Without a License in Pennsylvania

 If you’ve been charged with driving without a license, call one us today at (412) 281-2146 for a free consult.
 We can help reinstate your license, handle PennDot issues, and ensure a summary offense doesn’t hurt your driving record or increase your insurance premiums.

-Is Driving Without A License Illegal?
+Is Driving Without A License Illegal in Pennsylvania?

 Under Pennsylvania law, no person “shall drive any motor vehicle unless the person has a driver’s license […].”